-When the mouse cursor is over the comment rectangle, a right mouse click brings up the comment submenu as follows:
+When the mouse cursor is over a comment box, a right mouse click brings up the comment submenu as follows:

-Clicking on the Edit Comment option lets you change the text in the comment body.
-The Delete Comment option removes the comment from the presentation.
+Clicking on the Edit Comment option lets you change the text in the comment.
+The Delete Comment option removes the comment.
 The Copy Comment Text lets you copy-and-paste the contents of the comment somewhere else.
-The Insert Comment lets you add another comment to your slide.
+The Insert Comment adds another comment to your slide.